yashrahurikar23/yashrahurikar-personal-website/src/content/spec/about.md

 # About
-I am a Software + Product Engineering helping people develop software projects from ideation to talking it to users.
-Currently I am working independently as a consultant providing solutions and assistance to small and mid scale software companies.
-I primarily work in E-commerce and projects on Machine learning and Artificial Intelligence.
+I am a Software + Product Engineer helping people develop software projects from ideation to taking it to users.
+Currently working on some ideas am interested in Conversational AI and Image Generation space.

 <!-- > ### Sources of images used in this site
 > - [Unsplash](https://unsplash.com/)